apache/submarine/docs/helper/MybatisGenerator.md

 project _org.apache.submarine.database.utils_ package path.

 ### Generator file
+Run the main method to get the file, Take the idea development tool as an example:
+The selected MybatisGeneratorMain class, Right click to run the main method.
-Run the main method to get the file, We can find the file under the targetProject path that we just configured. including: entity, TableNameMapper.java, TableNameMapper.xml
+We can find the file under the targetProject path that we just configured.
+including: entity, TableNameMapper.java, TableNameMapper.xml